It may be a humble brag, but does passing first time mean you’re a better driver?

 Does passing first time make you a better driver?

-In short—no, not really.
+In short — no, not really.

-Passing first time might earn you some bragging rights, but it doesn’t automatically make you a safer or more skilled driver in the long run.
-The stats show that while first-time passers may be more confident, those who take multiple attempts often end up being more cautious.
+Passing first time might earn you some bragging rights, but it doesn't automatically make you a safer or more skilled driver in the long run.

 Ultimately, a pass is a pass.